lbriais/database_introspection/README.md

 Provided you follow the standard rails rules for ids, for example:

-if `user_defined_table1` contains `user_defined_table2_id` (not yet implemented) or `table2_id`, the introspector will understand there is a relationship between the tables and create the ActiveRecord associations accordingly adding all the standard helper methods to the generated classes !
+if `user_defined_table1` contains `user_defined_table2_id` or simply `table2_id` (if `table2` is part of the same domain `user_defined`), the introspection process will understand there is a relationship between the tables and create the ActiveRecord associations accordingly adding all the standard helper methods to the generated classes !

 ## To do